should you set up your home gym in your garage? here's what you need to know

-Tough Mudder 1: Kentucky Speedway in Sparta, KY
+Tough Mudder #1: Kentucky Speedway in Sparta, KY

-Tough Mudder 2: Kentucky Speedway, Sparta, KY
+Tough Mudder #2: Kentucky Speedway, Sparta, KY

-While both TM’s I ran were at the same location, the course layout and obstacles were changed from the prior year.
-They honestly felt like two distinct events to me.
+While 2 of theTM’s I completed were at the same location, the course layout and obstacles were changed from the prior year.

 Tough Mudder #1

 My husband and I were a team of two.
 (I recommend a larger team.)

 My husband and one of my incredible sisters!
 (Eventually we’ll convince at least 5 or 6 people to conquer this thing with us).